jpreardon/flickr-wp-upload/worklog.md

 - Refactor log writing into a utility function
 - Work on more types than .jpg
 - Refactor rotation code
-- Move files to a subdirectory after load (as an option)?
 - Stream photos instead of straight post?

 ## Overall Notes